victorjambo/max-min-number-lab/README.md

 [1, 1, 1] should return [1]

-## How to Run this Lab
+### How to Run this Lab

-Clone the repository
-Open index.html in your browser to see the currently failing test specs you are to pass Open the repository in your favorite text editor to explore the different files Open js\max-min-number.js and write the function(s) or lines of code to pass the tests You could refresh index.html in your browser intermittently to see the status of test specs.
+Fork this Repository, then Clone forked repository Open the file named maxAndMinNumbers.py and start coding
 ## Notes

 Remember that passing code is just the first step.
 The goal is to work towards a solution that is as readable and expressive as you can make it.